-Headington School's Anti-bullying Policy has been written with careful regard to DfE advice 'Preventing and Tackling Bullying (2013) as well as KCSIE (2018).
-It should be read in conjunction with the School's Behaviour, Rewards and Sanctions Policy and other relevant policies, for example Cyberbullying and Safeguarding.
+Headington School's Anti-bullying Policy has been written with careful regard to DfE advice 'Preventing and Tackling Bullying (2017) as well as KCSIE (2022).
+It should be read in conjunction with the School's Behaviour, Rewards and Sanctions Policy and other relevant policies, for example Preventing Cyber-Bullying and Safeguarding.
 These Policies can be found on the School website and are available to parents upon request.

 (i) Headington School's ethos aims to create an atmosphere of mutual trust, respect and tolerance amongst all members of its community.
 Bullying, in any form, is totally unacceptable and will not be tolerated.
-This Policy complements the Safeguarding Policy and the Pastoral Policy in its care and concern for the welfare of the individual.
+This Policy complements the Safeguarding Policy and several other pastoral focused policies in its care and concern for the welfare of the individual.